 - Mason R, Lloyd K, Galani A, Sayner J. Experiencing Mixed Emotions in the Museum: Empathy and Memory in Visitors’ Responses to Histories of Migration.
 In: Smith, LJ; Wetherell, M; Campbell, G, ed.
 Emotion, Affective Practices and the Past in the Present.
 London and New York: Routledge, 2017.
 In Press.

 - Sayner J, Mason R. Gendering “the other Germany”: Resistant and Residual Narratives on Stauffenbergstraße, Berlin.
 In: Grahn, W; Wilson, R, ed.
 Gender and Heritage: Performance, Place and Politics.
 Abingdon: Routledge, 2017.
 In Press.

-- Mason R, Robinson A, Coffield E. Museum and Gallery Studies.
+- Mason R, Robinson A, Coffield E. Museum and Gallery Studies: The Basics.
 Routledge, 2017.
-Submitted.
+In Press.